-The Degree Programme Board decides on the approval of applications for change or transfer from another degree course of the university or other universities in accordance with the rules provided for in the University Degree Regulation, art.
+The Degree Programme Board decides on the approval of applications for change or transfer from another degree course of the university or other universities in accordance with the rules provided for in the University Didactic Regulations, art.
 18. It may also approve the recognition, as training credits and as activity of choice, for a maximum number of 12 ECTS, of professional knowledge and skills certified in accordance with the current legislation.

-The evaluation of applications for change will take into account the details and the newness of the educational content of the individual exams taken, reserving to establish from time to time any forms of verification and supplementary exams.
+The evaluation of applications for change will take into account the details and the newness of the educational content of the individual exams taken, reserving the right to establish any forms of verification and supplementary exams on a case-by-case basis.

-Within the framework of the national and regional legislation on education/work integration, it is possible for the course of study to provide, for selected students, learning paths that also take into account work experience carried out at companies under contract.
+Within the framework of the national and regional legislation on education/work integration, it is possible for the degree programme to provide, for selected students, learning paths that also take into account work experience carried out at companies under contract.